sphinx-doc/sphinx/doc/markup/desc.rst

 .. directive:: .. class:: name[(signature)]

    Describes a class.
 The signature can include parentheses with parameters which will be shown as the constructor arguments.
+See also :ref:`signatures`.

    Methods and attributes belonging to the class should be placed in this directive's body.
 If they are placed outside, the supplied name should